-Quality leather care advice for customers in Australia
+Quality leather care advice for customers across Australia and New Zealand

 Tips in caring for your leather

 Leather is virtually maintenance free, provided that it is cared for properly.
 If you follow these simple instructions, your leather furniture should last a very long time.
 If you need to clean your leather, Leather Italia in Australia supply a quality leather cleaning product that will meet all your maintenance needs.
 Read below for instructions or call us on 02 4872 2252.
 These rules are suggestions based on a wide variety of common problems and situations that can occur in and around leather furniture.

 Common pets such as cats and dogs can be very hazardous to leather.
 They can have very sharp claws and some animals like to use furniture as scratching items to keep their claws sharp and healthy.
 Also, some pets will generally have sharp claws and just by being on the leather, they can scratch the surface of the leather very easily and leave permanent scratches just by being on the leather.

 The second common problem is where a pet is allowed to sleep or rest on leather furniture.
 Some pets are fed highly processed food (full of preservatives) and this causes the natural oils within the animal’s skin to react with the top surface coat of the leather and over time, cause the leather to break down in the area where the animal is sleeping.
 If your animal sits on leather furniture, put a blanket or cushion between your pet and the leather and try to avoid direct contact.

 Generally speaking, the average ph of human skin is acidic (ph 4-5.0).
 Therefore, prolonged direct contact with leather will accelerate the breakdown of the surface of lacquer that acts as a protective barrier.
 Additionally, human sweat is very acidic and will even further accelerate this process.